Seated Bench Leg Pull-Ins / Flat Bench Knee-ups

 Related exercises to discover

 Seated bench leg pull-ins / flat bench knee-ups is a gym work out exercise that targets abs and also involves glutes & hip flexors.
 Refer to the illustration and instructions above for how to perform this exercise correctly.
-Side plank rotations / elbow twists, kettlebell deadlifts and scarecrows are related exercise that target the same muscle groups as seated bench leg pull-ins / flat bench knee-ups.
+Double side jackknifes, battle rope jumping jacks and plank to push-up / pushups / walking plank up-downs are related exercise that target the same muscle groups as seated bench leg pull-ins / flat bench knee-ups.
 Visit our directory for more exercises.

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.